himb0/shop/README.md

 Rate limiting is incorporated at the network layer to handle congestion, and service clients in a distributed environment giving clients equal priority in round robin fashion.

 ## **Use Case 2**
 This use case fulfills the requests from mobile applications.
 The RAML spec is agnostic to web and mobile applications.
-A careful consideration was made to incorporate error handling at the network layer to fulfill mobile app requests due to performance constraints.
+A careful consideration is made to incorporate error handling at the network layer to fulfill mobile app requests due to performance constraints.
 The following items listed below are carefully considered to fulfill this use case.

 > HTTP Error codes [w3.org/Protocols](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)